AMReX-Fusion/Furnace/Docs/source/faq.rst

    Next, ask make to tell you where it is finding each of the source files.
-This is done through a script ``find_files_vpath.py`` that is hooked into Furnace’s build system.
+This is done through a script ``find_files_vpath.py`` that is hooked into Logi’s build system.
 You can run this as:

    ::